 Seafood, lean meat, poultry, and eggs

 Choosing foods to create a balanced diet may sound hard.
 VA’s Healthy Teaching Kitchen creates recipes to help you get started.
 Try these four recipes and then add more options each week:

-Before you start a new nutrition program, use Secure Messaging to talk with your health care team.
+Before you start a new nutrition program, use Secure Messaging (sign in required) to talk with your health care team.
 They may have suggestions on where you should start.
 It’ll be helpful if you record daily meals with a food journal and track vitals to see your progress.